 In order to simplify the whole process, here are a few workflow tips to make workflow management as simple as possible:

 One of the first steps for making sure your workflow is going to flow properly is knowing how to delegate tasks – delegating authority as well as the responsibility.
 Doing so will give your employees the level of freedom they need when working on their projects.
-By properly giving tasks away, the boss’ workload will decrease, since he’ll no longer need to be personally responsible for all tasks.
+By properly giving tasks away, the leader’s workload will decrease, since they’ll no longer need to be personally responsible for all tasks.

 Organising, cleaning and labelling your workplace is the first step for doing the same with your processes.

 Working in a messy work environment makes important things harder to find (especially when you need them).
 It can lead to missed deadlines as work can get lost and go unseen within the clutter.

 The following measures need to become a habit:

 - Getting rid of everything that’s not needed.